 - “I do what I want” Iron-On Vinyl embellishment (optional)

 If you’re unclear on any of the sewing terms mentioned below, you can refer back to our how to make an apron post for clarity.

 Prewash and dry the cotton canvas prior to cutting and sewing.
 Remove it promptly from the dryer to minimize wrinkles and creases.

-Print off the drawstring bag pattern on 4 sheets of 8.5×11 paper.
+Print off the free printable drawstring bag pattern on 6 sheets of 8.5×11 paper.
 Align the paper edges and tape the pieces together as shown.
-The dash line (aka the sewing line) of the pattern will measure 15” wide and 17” high when the pattern is taped together properly.
+The dashed line (aka the sewing line) of the pattern will measure 15” wide and 17” high when the pattern is taped together properly.